Introduced in 2011, T

 At Waddesdon Village Primary School, we use an evidence based tiered approach to spending Pupil Premium funding, which research has shown has the most impact on pupils learning.

-Investing in high-quality teaching
+Investing in high-quality teaching and learning across the school.

 2. Targeted academic support